 The days and weeks after a dog or other animal attack can be chaotic.
 You may be in the hospital, out of work and have medical bills piling up.
 You may find that so much has changed in a short time that you do not know where to start first.
 Having the proper guidance is very important.

 Focus on Healing while We Focus on Your Case

 Obviously, you know that restoring your health and focusing on needed medical treatment should be your number one concern.
 But if you have been injured from a dog attack you also need to make financial compensation a priority.
 If you are hurt because of someone’s negligence, Illinois law entitles you to recover your economic damages and money for pain and suffering.

-Having an experienced attorney who is knowledgeable in Illinois dog bite law and can advocate on your behalf is essential.
+Having experienced Bloomington personal injury lawyers who are knowledgeable about Illinois dog bite laws and can advocate on your behalf is essential.
 Our team at The Kryder Law Group is here to assist you with your case with a no-cost consultation today.